-If there's one truth about Honda engines, it's that they like to scream.
-And Honda enthusiasts like to make them scream.
-The numbers on the tach reach so high, Honda practically offers the license: Go ahead.
+If there's any commonality among many small-displacement OEM high-performance engines, it's that they like to scream.
+And enthusiasts like to make them scream.
+In some cases (we're looking at you, Honda), the numbers on the tach reach so high, engine developers practically offer the license: Go ahead.
 Make it sing.
 It's good at it.
 So long as you don't miss a shift, all is bliss.

-Understanding rod/stroke ratio, or the amount that a rod deviates from an imaginary straight line extending from the center of the crank journal to the center of the piston, is key to knowing how these machines deliver power at high rpm.
+Understanding rod ratio, or the amount that a rod deviates from an imaginary straight line extending from the center of the crankshaft journal to the center of the piston, is key to knowing how these machines deliver power at high rpm.

-To determine a motor's rod/stroke ratio, divide rod length (distance in millimeters from the center of the big and small ends) by stroke.
-A B18C1, for example, combines 138mm rods with an 87.2mm stroke for a 1.58:1 ratio.
+To figure out an engine's rod ratio (aka rod-to-stroke ratio), divide connecting rod length (that is, the distance from the center of the big and small ends, aka center to center or c-c) by stroke (that is, the distance within the cylinder the piston travels).
+A Honda B18C1 inline-4, for example, combines 138mm rods with an 87.2mm stroke for a 1.58:1 ratio.

-Most engine builders shoot for a ratio between 1.5:1 and 1.8:1 on a street motor, with 1.75:1 considered ideal, regardless of application.
-(The most highly developed four-stroke engines in the world-F1 and motorcycle engines-have rod ratios of more than 2:1.)
+We hear a lot of engine builders shoot for a ratio between 1.5:1 and 1.8:1 on a street motor, with 1.75:1 considered ideal, regardless of application.
+The most highly developed four-stroke engines in the world - Formula 1 and motorcycle engines - have rod ratios of more than 2:1.

-The rod/stroke ratio affects several engine dynamics, including piston speed and acceleration, piston dwell at top dead center and bottom dead center, piston side loads, cylinder loading and bearing loads.
+The rod ratio affects several engine dynamics, including piston speed and acceleration, piston dwell at top dead center (TDC) and bottom dead center (BDC), piston side loads, cylinder loading and bearing loads.
 Many of these elements play roles in engine aspiration, combustion and wear.

-Generally, a lower ratio means a high rod angle, creating greater potential for accelerated wear to cylinder walls, pistons and rings.
+Generally, a lower ratio means a high rod angle, creating greater potential for accelerated wear to cylinder walls, piston skirts and rings; the increase in friction can also raise coolant temps.
+A low ratio can also lead to higher levels of engine vibration.
 A low enough ratio, due to the severity of its rod angle, can drive a piston right into the cylinder wall.

 Higher ratio engines, on the other hand, don't have the same friction concerns, but compromise in other areas.
 Air does not fill the intake ports with the same velocity, and there is less demand for the ports to flow as well since there is more time to fill and scavenge the cylinder (we discuss this phenomenon later).
 This typically means stagnant airflow at low revs and weaker torque.
 Hey, you can't have it all.

-As the chart on this page indicates, many Honda ratios-designed for economy-fall on the low side.
+As the chart at the bottom of this story indicates, many Honda ratios—designed for economy - fall on the low side.
 Honda produces compact, short four-cylinder engine blocks that don't require long rods.
 Most Honda blocks also feature a small bore.
 When coupled with a short stroke, the rod angle is still harsh, though not as bad as if the piston were larger in diameter.

 Some tuners take the geometry into their own hands with longer rods.
 A longer rod makes more torque with the same piston force, and since it's less angular than a shorter rod, reduces sidewall loading and decreases friction.
 All of this adds up to more power.